Deep Customer Analytics

 The first level of difficulty in deriving accurate and actionable customer intelligence from a company’s data is that the relevant data is scattered among various databases, in different departments, using different formats and naming conventions.
 In order to truly understand a customer, it is critical to assemble the all-important “single customer view” (or, 360-degree customer view): a single, flat, consistent conglomeration of all the data relevant to each customer.
 There is no other way to look at customer holistically, including their demographics, behavior, preferences and interests.
 This is easier said than done, and can sometimes take many months of effort.

-Once all the data is aggregated, cleansed and synchronized, the next challenge is deriving useful meaning from the data so that optimum and timely business decisions can be made based on the data.
+Once all the data is aggregated, cleansed and synchronized, the next challenge is deriving useful meaning from the data – customer intelligence – so that optimum and timely business decisions can be made based on the data.
 Mainstream business intelligence (BI) and customer analytics applications approach this challenge with the facilities to create a battery of queries, dashboards and reports to visualize what’s going on.

 However, this passive – and historical – approach will not provide more than the “standard” level of customer analytics that the competition has as well.

 So What is Deep Customer Analytics?

 Deep customer analytics goes further to deliver the advanced customer insight which allows informed managerial decisions that will outpace the competition.
 When cutting-edge software can predict in advance exactly what marketing action will have the greatest impact on every individual customer, deep customer analytics has been achieved!

 There are a number of advanced technological abilities which, together, enable deep customer analytics and actionable customer intelligence.
-The five key differentiators between standard customer analytics and deep customer analytics are:
+The six key differentiators between standard customer data analytics and deep customer analytics are: